m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 Each and every thread has its own data structure to represent information specific to its execution context.

-A multithreaded process will have a more complex process control block structure, as these thread specific execution contexts needs to be incorporated.
+A multithreaded process will have a more complex process control block structure, as these thread specific execution contexts need to be incorporated.

 ![](https://assets.omscs.io/notes/984D3189-6CAC-4EDA-8C68-D0315AD3BED6.png)